Transfer Credit Information

 - Contact hours

 Under certain circumstances, Franklin University also accepts transfer courses from institutions not accredited by an agency recognized by USDE.
-In such cases, the following criteria, listed in are required.
+In such cases, the following criteria can be reviewed electronically via The Learning Exchange or by completing the Credit Review Form.

 - Accrediting Agency